 During your annual checkup, your veterinarian will check your pet’s teeth and will recommend an affordable dental schedule based off of your pet’s needs.

-How much are affordable dentals at Low Cost Pet Vet?
+How much are affordable dentals for dogs at Low Cost Pet Vet?

 We keep our prices low so you can afford your pet’s regular dentals.
 All affordable pet dental services INCLUDE: